 RG-WPR-10: Allocate ITU-T F.742.3 under ITU-T Study Group 20 and amend Resolution 2 Annex C accordingly

-Islamic Republic of Iran made the intervention on three points and asked for that to be included into the meeting report for follow up.
+One Member made the intervention on three points and asked for that to be included into the meeting report for follow up.

 There are too many issues and no real time to go in depth into the issues.
 Any limitation on the duration of intervention and the number of interventions needs to be approved by Plenary.
 If it is not approved by Plenary, it is not valid.
 The two minutes cannot be applied generally for everything as there are some things that need to be discussed properly.